Superrationality: Probabilistic strategies

 So that defecting has a huge reward, the superrational strategy is defecting with a probability of 499,900/999,899 or a little over 49.995%.
 As the reward increases to infinity, the probability only approaches 1/2 further, and the losses for adopting the simpler strategy of 1/2 (which are already minimal) approach 0.
 In a less extreme example, if the payoff for one cooperator and one defector was $400 and $0, respectively, the superrational mixed strategy world be defecting with probability 100/299 or about 1/3.

 In similar situations with more players, using a randomising device can be essential.
 One example discussed by Hofstadter is the platonia dilemma: an eccentric trillionaire contacts 20 people, and tells them that if one and only one of them send him or her a telegram (assumed to cost nothing) by noon the next day, that person will receive a billion dollars.
 If they receive more than one telegram or none at all, no one will get any money, and communication between players is forbidden.
 In this situation, the superrational thing to do (if it is known that all 20 are superrational) is to send a telegram with probability p=1/20—that is, each recipient essentially rolls a 20-sided die and only sends a telegram if it comes up "1".
 This maximizes the probability that exactly one telegram is received.

 Notice though that this is not the solution in the conventional game-theoretical analysis.
 Twenty game-theoretically rational players would each send in telegrams and therefore receive nothing.
 This is because sending telegrams is the dominant strategy; if an individual player sends telegrams they have a chance of receiving money, but if they send no telegrams they cannot get anything.
 (If all telegrams were guaranteed to arrive, they would only send one, and no one would expect to get any money).

+Asymmetric games

+Academic work extending the concept of superrationality to asymmetric games is still incipient.

+One such work, developed by Ghislain Fourny, proposes a decision algorithm which, when executed by a set of agents, will lead to what he called a Perfectly Transparent Equilibrium:

+This algorithm can informally be understood as the following sequence of steps: